-In relation to the exhibition „The Forever now: Contemporary Painting in an Atemporal World“ Peter Schjeldahl writes about an exhibition at the Museum of Modern Art in New York, that it seems like „a futile effort to try to shoehorn painting back into a museum culture that has come to favor installation, performance, and conceptual and digital work.“ He ends his review by stating that „painting bleeds but can not heal“.
-So now, in his narrative painting has become a wounded body that does not heal...a leaking body, leaking fluids...blood and milk.
+In relation to the exhibition „The Forever Now: Contemporary Painting in an Atemporal World“ (2015) Peter Schjeldahl writes about an exhibition at the Museum of Modern Art in New York, that it seems like „a futile effort to try to shoehorn painting back into a museum culture that has come to favor installation, performance, and conceptual and digital work.“ He ends his review by stating that „painting bleeds but can not heal“.
+So now, in his narrative, painting has become a wounded body that does not heal...a leaking body, leaking fluids...blood and milk.
 We thereby seem to be catapulted back in the Nineties, when global borders and axes of power went through seismic shifts while body fluids entered the white cube through abject art.

 I studied painting in New York.
-Mostly our classes were modelled on some version of the Bauhaus introductory courses.
+Mostly our classes were based on some version of the original Bauhaus introductory courses.
 Painting was taught as a series of technical and formal exercises, to which one usually found ones-self attaching some sort of personal content.
 My professor from over 20 years ago, Robert Berlind, who recently passed away, was fond of saying: „The way to paint is to paint.
 The way to start painting is to paint.
 There is no other way.“ He painted landscapes for his entire adult life, over forty years of green variations.
-So, there was no conceivable outside to painting for a painter in his mind, and after you diligently did nothing but paint for a few years, you went on to get your extraordinarily expensive MFA, and if things went well, (and pretty much everybody I studied with was convinced things would go very well for them, despite relatively stable statistics indicating that perhaps 10 percent of a class manages later to live of making artwork) - you would strike out and find some sort of signature painting style that would then carry you through the hierarchically arranged and well mapped out roster of significant galleries in New York City and like some, though it must be said, very, very, very few of my former classmates (as a matter of fact, I know of only one), you would spend your life producing slight variants of your signature style work and successfully sell these for enough money to support your hip and fascinating alternative and individualistic lifestyle.
-You would have a solo show at „your“ gallery every every two years and that was that, perhaps doing a little university teaching on the side, as more and more significant critics ended up reviewing your work, until finally, if you were lucky, smart and that good, seeing your work entombed and offered to eternity in the monumentalized museums for modern art dotting the nations of the world.
-That idea of painting was way too narrow for me.
+So, there was no conceivable outside to painting for a painter in his mind, and after you diligently did nothing but paint for a few years, you went on to get your extraordinarily expensive MFA, and if things went well, (and pretty much everybody I studied with was convinced things would go very well for them, despite relatively stable statistics indicating that perhaps 10 percent of a class manages later to live off of making artwork) - you would strike out and find some sort of signature painting style that would then carry you through the male dominated, hierarchically arranged and well mapped out roster of significant galleries in New York City and like some, though it must be said, very, very, very few of my former classmates (as a matter of fact, I know of only one, Erik Parker), you would spend your life producing slight variants of your recognizable signature style work and successfully sell these for enough money to support your hip and fascinating alternative and individualistic lifestyle.
+That idea of a career in painting was way too narrow for me.
 There had to be more to it than that.
-After witnessing September 11, 2001 in New York City, it seemed like world politics had caught up to me, and, so, after 11 years, I left this extraordinary and self absorbed city to see the "more to it than that" I suspected lay out there, and I landed in Berlin, where there was still plenty of free space and above all, time, to explore these questions.
+After witnessing September 11, 2001 in New York City, it seemed like world politics had caught up with me, and, so, after 11 years, I left this extraordinary, highly seductive but entirely too self absorbed city to see the "more to it than that" I suspected lay out there, and I landed in Berlin, where there was still plenty of free space and above all, time, to explore these questions.

 dolls, dolls, dolls (in Weimar) 80 x 60 cm, 2014